sufianadnan/ML-Model-Selection/readme.md

 ## Running the Code

-To run the code for each task, follow the instructions in the lab document, and make sure to install the required Python packages listed in `requirements.txt`.
+To run the code for each task, follow the instructions in the project document, and make sure to install the required Python packages listed in `requirements.txt`.
 You can execute the Python scripts individually for each task.

-## Documentation

-The lab report, along with the results, is not included in this repository but should be prepared and submitted as per the lab instructions.
-The report should contain detailed information about the execution of each task and the results obtained.

-For further details and explanations regarding each task, please refer to the lab document.

----

-This lab is part of the Advanced Data Analysis course at Seneca College, and it is designed to provide hands-on experience in model selection and evaluation for data analysis and machine learning applications.